Nikol Pashinyan: Public image

 Pashinyan has also been criticized as a populist.
 Matthew Bodner wrote in The New Republic: "His popularity was built on general populist sound bites."
 Former Chief of Armenian Armed Forces Onik Gasparyan wrote in an article directed at Pashinyan, "I know that you are the greatest master of cheap shows, and that you cover up the absolute inability to govern the state by feeding the society baseless emotional statements".
 Writing in The Armenian Mirror-Spectator, Philippe Raffi Kalfayan, a lawyer specialising in international law, criticised Pashinyan for using "authoritarian and divisive discourse" and accused Pashinyan of attacking the rule of law.
 Kalfayan also wrote that, two years after the Velvet Revolution, Armenia was weaker than ever.

-Pashinyan's speech at the National Assembly of Armenia on 6 February 2020, where he declared "The Constitutional Court represents the corrupt regime of Serzh Sarkisian, rather than the people, and it must go", following adoption of a constitutional amendment which removed three of nine judges of the Constitutional Court, met negative reactions from several public figures in Armenia.

 Pashinyan confronted street protests after he signed a ceasefire deal with Azerbaijan to end the fighting over Nagorno Karabakh which started in late September.
 Protesters demanded his resignation calling him a "traitor" and the deal a "betrayal", although Pashinyan maintained his government had not been involved in the text of the ceasefire agreement.
 Writing for The Nation, Pietro Shakarian noted that Pashinyan's decision to recognize Nagorno-Karabakh as part of Azerbaijan is "widely perceived in Armenia as a betrayal, not only of Armenia's national security but, more fundamentally, of the democratic rights of the Artsakh Armenians and even of democracy itself."

 Personal life

-Pashinyan is married to Anna Hakobyan, a journalist whom he met at YSU.
+Pashinyan was in a relationship with Anna Hakobyan, a journalist whom he met at YSU.
 They have three daughters and a son.
 She has been editor-in-chief of Haykakan Zhamanak since 2012.
-Pashinyan and Hakobyan are not officially married, nor did they have a church ceremony.
-Pashinyan stated that he hopes they can get married at an Armenian Apostolic church one day.
+Pashinyan and Hakobyan were not officially married, nor did they have a church ceremony.
+In February 2026, they separated.
 Their son, Ashot, volunteered to serve in Artsakh (Karabakh) in 2018 and again in October 2020 during the Second Nagorno-Karabakh War.

 Besides his native Armenian, Pashinyan speaks Russian, English, and French.
 However, he prefers to use Armenian in interviews.

 Pashinyan said that he and his family are adherents of the Armenian Apostolic Church.
-"One must visit the Mother See of Holy Etchmiadzin from time to time.
-This is also the most convenient place to reflect on the past and the future," he stated.

 In June 2020, he announced that he and his whole family contracted COVID-19 and would self isolate at the Prime Minister's Residence during the COVID-19 pandemic in Armenia.

 While campaigning for the 2021 Armenian parliamentary election, Pashinyan declared an offer to exchange his son Ashot for all of the Armenian POWs held in Azerbaijan.
 The exchange was never made.